1 shot after 2 groups clash in downtown Olympia Saturday afternoon

 A man was shot in the foot Saturday afternoon after two groups clashed in downtown Olympia, according to police.

-The man was taken to Providence St. Peter Hospital where he is thought to be in stable condition, Chief Aaron Jelcick said Sunday.
+The man was taken to Providence St. Peter Hospital where he is thought to be in stable condition, Olympia Police Chief Aaron Jelcick said Sunday.

 It was a busy Saturday afternoon downtown, he said.